Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable11.md

 The final mode to implement is a very simple [G-Code](https://en.wikipedia.org/wiki/G-code) interpreter.
 Two sample G-Code files will be provided to you that can be saved onto the Pi.
 Your control interface should have a menu item to select either of these files and the plotter will run through the written G-Code commands.
 Refer to the UI description in the assessment document.
 As mentioned in the Project Specifications section of the readme, you should have your code [launch on startup](setup/launch-on-startup.md) (when you power on the Pi) to reduce the setup time/equipment needed for your demo.
 This is a requirement for this demonstration and all future demonstrations.

 As with the Math Mode feature, the G-Code interpreter will assume 25mm margins on the paper, with the "home position" or (0,0) of the plotter being in the lower right corner of the page/margins similar to Math Mode.
 The Paper Pen Position Calibration will "set" the (0,0) position.
 Notice this means the G-code does not reference (0,0) as center of paper!
 Rather, (0,0) for the G-code interpreter means the lower right corner of the margins (25 mm from the bottom and right sides of the page).
+This home position is difference than the "start" position for each GCode instruction

 As noted in the commands below, you will need to be able to adjust the speed of your stepper motors in mm/minute.
 This should relate to the artificial "delay" between step commands, with a larger delay correlating to a slower stepper speed or "feedrate".